KulajaKarunaratne/siplearn/README.md

-# siplearn
+# SipLearn
-A web application for students to learn in a much needed streamlined way.
+A web application for students to learn in a much-needed streamlined way.